 - View the webinar: Educational Considerations for Students with Usher Syndrome, where two moms talk about the accommodations their kids needed/received throughout their school years, including college.

-- Read "Becoming a Parent Leader in the Disability Community," written by Pam Aasesn, USH Ambassador to Canada and mom to Ethan and Gavin.
-Our USH Partner, Ava's Voice, hosts USHthis Summer Youth Camp for campers with Usher syndrome, ages 11-14.
-Youth with Usher syndrome, ages 15-17, can apply to be counselors in training, and young adults with Usher, ages18 to 24 can apply to be lead counselors.
+- Our USH Partner, Ava's Voice, hosts USHthis Summer Youth Camp for campers with Usher syndrome, ages 12-17.
+Youth with Usher syndrome, ages 17-20, can apply to be mentors-in-training, and young adults with Usher, ages 21 to 25 can apply to be lead mentors.
 Ava's Voice is an official partner of the Usher Syndrome Coalition.
 For more information about the camp, go to Ava's Voice FB page

-- Information in ASL: The "first-ever" series of 25 short ASL videos about Usher syndrome, presented by Kevin Richmond, an adult with Usher.
+- Information in ASL: The "first-ever" series of 25 short ASL videos about Usher syndrome, presented by Keva Richmond, an adult with Usher.
 Also includes several scientific USH Talks translated into ASL by native Deaf signers

 - Other resources - USA: